Scientific Teaching Course

 - Apply their knowledge of scientific teaching to develop instructional materials that address a teaching/learning challenge in an undergraduate STEM course

 - Learn skills that are valuable for TA positions, lab mentoring, and an academic career

 - Build a community of scientific teachers that is grounded in peer review and maintains high standards of pedagogy, scientific content, presentation, and creativity

 Participants are expected to commit to completing the program to the best of their ability.
 Some out of class work is required (reading and brief assignments, plus development of teaching materials if not completed during designated class time).
-Explore the teaching materials developed by 2016 BBS 879 students.

 Applications must include the following four items:

 1. Contact information and advisor information (Faculty advisors must send an email of support.)

 2. Statement about your graduate/postdoctoral research (100 words maximum): Include a BRIEF description of your research.
 This statement should be written for a lay person and should be understandable by first-year college students.